Dynamic micromagnetism a la Ericksen-Leslie, and the constrained polar continuum mechanics of hard magnetic soft materials: A power-less rotational inertia term in the continuum mechanics of polar materials with classical kinetic energy density

 We first note that, as postulated, \eqref{eq:cauchystress} does not have the correct invariance for a tensor on the current configuration and the remnant magnetization should be pushed forward to the current configuration (also see \citep{dorfmann2024hard} on this point).

-In any case, our goal is to consider the material considered by Zhao and co-workers as a constrained polar material in the sense of \eqref{eq:constr_polar} and furthermore make the choice
+In any case, our goal is to consider the material considered by Zhao and co-workers as a constrained polar material in the sense of \eqref{eq:constr_polar}-\eqref{eq:mevol_constr} and furthermore make the choice

-such a choice may be interpreted as setting up the power-free constraint torque ($\bfomega \times \calA$) to maintain the kinematic constraint.
+such a choice may be interpreted as setting up the power-free constraint torque ($\bfomega \times \calA$) to maintain the kinematic constraint given by \eqref{eq:A_neutralize_angmom}.
 In that case, balance of angular momentum for the model reads as

-Furthermore, we consider a free energy density that only depends on ${\mathbf F}^e = {\mathbf W}^{-1}$.
+The net effect of the assumption \eqref{eq:A_neutralize_angmom} is along the lines of what some authors think of the situation appropriate for nematic liquid crystals; to quote \cite{leslie1992continuum} ``The inertial term associated with local rotation of the material element is omitted because in general it is negligible.''
+Furthermore, we consider a free energy density that only depends on ${\mathbf F} = {\mathbf W}^{-1}$, and thermodynamic consistency of the model follows from Sec.~\ref{sec:constr_polar}; of particular importance is the result from Sec.~\ref{sec:constr_polar} that the skew-symmetric part of the stress tensor is constitutively undetermined, to be determined from the field equations and boundary and initial conditions\footnote{Much like the pressure field when the constraint of incompressibility is in force.} as, indeed, what happens in \eqref{eq:tskw_zhao} below.
 Then, from \eqref{eq:thermo_relation_constr} and \eqref{eq:couple_stress}, the couple stress tensor vanishes identically and, assuming no dissipative stress contribution for the material, the equilibrium stress is given by

 when balance of mass \eqref{eq:bom} is satisfied in the alternate form $\rho = \frac{\rho_0}{J}$, where $\rho_0$ is the mass density field on a reference configuration and $J = \det {\mathbf F}$, where ${\mathbf F}$ is the deformation gradient from that reference.
 Furthermore, the Ericksen identity \eqref{eq:Ericksen_identity} guarantees that for any frame-indifferent free energy density functional form being considered here (i.e., ${\psi} = {\psi}({\mathbf F})$), the right-hand-side of \eqref{eq:tsym_zhao} is symmetric even without explicit symmetrization.